dotbabel

 Skills & commands in every Claude Code session Dotfile bootstrap — 30 seconds, no npm required

-Governance CLI for my own repo (bootstrap, doctor, optional spec gates) This page — 10 minutes, Node ≥ 20 required
+The CLI in my own repo (verification gates, local attestation, doctor) This page — 10 minutes, Node ≥ 20 required

 CLI consumer — install to first green validator in under 10 minutes